Sudhanshushekhar6/Development_Assignment/README.md

 - **Facebook Pixel:** Add script for event tracking

 ## ✨ Features
-✔️ Responsive UI with Tailwind CSS
+✔️Responsive UI: Designed with Tailwind CSS or Bootstrap for a mobile-friendly experience.
-✔️ SEO-optimized content
+✔️SEO-Optimized: Structured content to improve search engine visibility.
-✔️ Fast-loading performance
+✔️Performance-Focused: Fast loading and optimized assets.
-✔️ Lead generation form with validation
+✔️Lead Generation: Integrated form with validation to capture applicant information.
-✔️ Google Analytics & Facebook Pixel integration
+✔️Tracking Integration: Google Analytics & Facebook Pixel for insights and performance tracking

 ## 📜 License
 This project is licensed under the MIT License.